vergisodd/Credit-Risk-Intelligence-System/README.md

 Planned next steps:

-- Train Random Forest and XGBoost models
+- Add Random Forest as a third comparison model
 - Add SHAP explainability
 - Tune thresholds using business cost assumptions
 - Add feature importance analysis
 - Integrate additional Home Credit relational tables
 - Deploy Streamlit app publicly
 - Add model monitoring and drift simulation
+- Add screenshots of the Streamlit app to the README

 ---

 ## Business Takeaway

-The model is **not strong enough for automatic lending decisions**, but it is useful as a credit risk screening tool.
+The models are not strong enough for automatic lending decisions, but they are useful as credit risk screening tools.

 The strongest current use case is helping credit teams prioritize manual review by ranking applicants based on predicted payment difficulty risk.

+XGBoost is currently the best-performing model in the project, but its improvement over Logistic Regression is modest.
+The project should be treated as a realistic credit risk analysis system, not a production-grade automated lending engine.